cilium/cilium/Documentation/gettingstarted/egress-gateway.rst

     <HTML><HEAD><meta http-equiv="content-type" content="text/html;charset=utf-8">
     [...]

-The access log from Nginx should show that the request is coming from the egress IP (``192.168.60.100``) rather than one of the nodes in the Kubernetes cluster:
+The access log from Nginx should show that the request is coming from the selected Egress IP rather than the one of the node where the pod is running:

 .. code-block:: shell-session